 Planning reform phase one and two provide for the most significant change to the State’s planning system since 1963.

 Background on WA’s planning reform

-In 2009 the Department of Planning and Western Australian Planning Commission began a comprehensive reform process to improve the land use planning and development approvals system in Western Australia.
+In 2009 the Department and Western Australian Planning Commission began a comprehensive reform process to improve the land use planning and development approvals system in Western Australia.

 Planning Makes It Happen - a blueprint for planning reform set out 11 key strategic priorities and a two year forward work program that included 22 actions for the State.

 In September 2013 the Minister for Planning released Planning makes it happen: phase two to further streamline approval processes to improve housing affordability, ensure continuity of land supply and co-ordinate essential services.

 Planning Reform Phase Two Discussion Paper summary of submissions was released in May 2014.
 It included detailed summary of more than 250 responses which were considered before Planning makes it happen: phase two blueprint for planning reform was released in July 2014.